nyusterndatabootcamp/book/py-fun2.md

 ---

 We continue our overview of Python's core language, which lays a foundation for the rest of the course.
 We go through the material quickly, since we're more interested in the general ideas than the details.
-You will feel like you're drinking from a fire hose, but it will sink in if you **stick with it**.
+You will feel like you're drinking from a fire hose, but it will sink in if you **stick with it!**

 ## Reminders